outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - what objects describe lack of information like ambiguities or lost information, other than randomness (difficult to identify randomness), variance (lack of patterns), and infinities (lack of information being difficulty of computing the sequence except in terms of other infinities if it doesnt converge, or lack of guarantees that the sequence can be maintained/stabilized to continue)

-  - insight path to find out that the error is the goal in a curiosity algorithm, where the target metric is 'maximized learning', defined by 'maximum number of new rules added to rule set'
+  - insight path to find out that the error is the goal in a curiosity algorithm, where the primary intent is 'maximize learning', defined by 'maximum number of new rules added to rule set'
     - curiosity definition is 'finding new things and how they work'
     - 'finding out how they work' can be reduced to 'derive' function
     - a related term to 'derive' is 'learn'